John Henry Blake: Biography

-The incident occurred during the height of the Land War and was one of a long series of deaths and aggravations that occurred at this time in the county.
+The incident occurred during the height of the Land War and was one of a series of deaths and aggravations that occurred at this time in the county.
 It was especially shocking as it was the assassination of an agent of a peer of the realm.

 He was survived by his wife Harriet (died 1917) and their sons Edmond (1876–1944) and Henry.
 He was buried in the family tomb at Furbo.